ogahector/synth_player/README.md

 ## Master / Slave Configuration

 Master boards receive messages from other boards and play their own notes, as well as notes sent by other Slaves.
-Slaves cannot play their own notes, and send them to the configured Master as soon as they are played.
+Slaves cannot play their own notes, and sends them to the configured Master as soon as they are played.
 By default, a lone keyboard is configured as a Master.
 Also, the leftmost keyboard is configured to be a Master by default.[^1]

 ## Volume

 Only Master boards may change their own volume.
-The volume on a Slave will be stuck at its level until it becomes a Master, but will still get played as normal on the Master's speaker.
+The volume on a Slave will be asserted to 0 until it becomes a Master, but its notes will still get played as normal on the Master's speaker.
 If the rightmost knob on a Master board is pressed, the board will be muted and an `X` will appear instead of the current volume level.

 ## Setting the Octave